erick1005/alx-system_engineering-devops/0x00-shell_basics/README.md

-11-list list all files in all directories and subdirectories 12-filetype prints the type of the file in folder 13-symboliclink creating a symbolic link in the current directory
+11-list list all files in all directories and subdirectories 12-filetype prints the type of the file in folder 13-symboliclink creating a symbolic link in the current directory 14-copyhtml copies allhtml files to a specific destination